General Terms and Conditions

 2. Applicability

-These general terms and conditions apply exclusively to agreements with business customers (not consumers).
-They apply to all offers, quotations, and agreements between VoxCloud and the Customer.
+These general terms and conditions apply to all agreements between VoxCloud and the Customer.
+They apply to all offers, quotations, and agreements.
 Deviations from these terms are only valid if agreed upon in writing.
 The applicability of any purchase or other terms of the Customer is expressly rejected.
+If the Customer is a Consumer, the additional provisions of article 15 also apply.

 When purchasing a License, the Commercial License Agreement (EULA) also applies in addition to these general terms and conditions.
 In case of conflict between these general terms and conditions and the EULA, the EULA shall prevail insofar as the license terms are concerned.